Serious plans are being drawn up to shift the Adelaide Entertainment Centre and other venues onto Park Lands.

 The previous Weatherill Labor Government sacrificed Park Lands to build a "Biomedical Precinct".
 This new proposal unfortunately seems consistent with moves by the Marshall Government to turn the River Torrens area into an "Entertainment Precinct".

-Attempting to attempt to emulate the infrastructure of other cities by discarding parts of our priceless and world-unique asset is a short-sighted and self-defeating exercise.
+Attempting to emulate the infrastructure of other cities by discarding parts of our priceless and world-unique asset is a short-sighted and self-defeating exercise.

-The outgoing Lord Mayor, Martin Haese will not be in office when any decisions on this are made.
-Nevertheless, he's thrown his support behind an alternative site - still on Park Lands but with less impact on existing green spaces.
+The former Adelaide Lord Mayor, Martin Haese last year threw his support behind an alternative site - still on Park Lands but with less impact on existing green spaces.

 The site would be partially over the top of railway lines, but would also partially overlap Helen Mayo Park (Park 27).

-Ironically this is right alongside the site targeted by the Council last year for a proposed commercial helipad, and also recently mooted as the site for a proposed 27-storey hotel.
+Ironically this is right alongside the site targeted by the CIty Council in 2017 for a proposed commercial helipad, and also recently mooted as the site for a proposed 27-storey hotel.

-Perhaps some Council election candidates might like to propose something different for Helen Mayo Park - something like, well, a Park?
+Perhaps someone might like to propose something different for Helen Mayo Park - something like, well, a Park?

 Notice from the picture above how little green space remains between North Terrace and the River Torrens!